Matej Šurc is a premier Slovenian reporter and one of the leading investigative journalists in Central Europe and the Balkans.

 • Politics

-LJUBLJANA - From 1991 until 1995, the Yugoslav Wars wreaked havoc on the Balkans.
-War crimes of all sorts and flavours struck the region with such fierceness and frequency that by the end of the 20th century Yugoslavia had been torn apart.
-One of the crimes committed was the illegal trade of arms by government officials of the countries involved, acts with which they infringed the UN arms embargo.
+LJUBLJANA - From 1991 to 1995, the Yugoslav wars wreaked havoc on the Balkans.
+War crimes of all kinds and sorts hit the region with such ferocity and frequency that by the end of the 20th century Yugoslavia had been torn apart.
+One of the crimes committed was the illegal trade in arms by government officials of the countries involved, acts which violated the UN arms embargo.